ecadlabs/taquito/packages/taquito-remote-signer/README.md

 // next steps as above
 ```

+Please note that the secret key should not be associated with an on-chain account.

 ## Additional info

 See the top-level [https://github.com/ecadlabs/taquito](https://github.com/ecadlabs/taquito) file for details on reporting issues, contributing, and versioning.